observingClouds/pysonde/README.md

 # pySonde: converting radiosonde files to netcdf

-pySonde converts Vaisala's radiosonde files (mwx) to netCDF4 and interpolates them if needed to a common height grid for easier processing.
+pySonde converts Vaisala's radiosonde files (mwx) and Meteomodem soundings (cor) to netCDF4 and interpolates them if needed to a common height grid for easier processing.

 ## Setup
 ```